mdgriffith/elm-dev/installers-elm-dev/npm/README.md

 ### Install in VS Code / Cursor

 - Open the Extensions view and install the [**Elm Dev**](https://marketplace.visualstudio.com/items?itemName=ElmDev.elm-dev-vscode) extension.

+> Make sure you have `elm-dev` installed globally, or have set the path in the extension settings.

 ### MCP Setup in VS Code/Cursor/Claude Code